kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

     >org.camunda.bpm:camunda-root:7.13.0-alpha5
 	  >org.camunda.bpm.webapp:camunda-webapp:7.13.0-alpha5

 5. Click on 'Release' at the menu on top of the list.
-A window will pop up were you can enter a description but it is not necessary.
+A window will pop up where you can enter a description, but it is not necessary.
 Activate 'Drop repository after release automatically'.
 Then proceed.
 6. Done.

 Hint: It takes about two hours until the artifacts can be found on Maven Central.